 The activity will allow for production and distribution of up to 4 issues of the TFU in ITTO's three working languages in both 2012 and 2013.
 Each issue of the TFU will be distributed to a combined mailing list of 15,000 people and will also be posted on the ITTO website.
 The number of issues published each year will be contingent on funding made available.
-The salary component of this activity is to be shifted to programme support for 2012; entry into force of ITTA, 2006 during 2012 will result in amendment of the funding source of this activity if it is incorporated in core costs component of administrative budget as envisaged in ITTA, 2006.
+The salary component of this activity is to be shifted to programme support for 2012.